Kill Bill: Volume 1: Editing

 Kill Bill was planned and filmed as a single film.
-After editing began, the producer, Harvey Weinstein, who was known for pressuring filmmakers to shorten their films, suggested that Tarantino split the film in two.
+After editing began, Weinstein, who was known for pressuring filmmakers to shorten their films, suggested that Tarantino split the film in two.
 This meant Tarantino did not have to cut scenes, such as the anime sequence.
 Tarantino told IGN: "I'm talking about scenes that are some of the best scenes in the movie, but in this hurdling pace where you're trying to tell only one story, that would have been the stuff that would have had to go.
 But to me, that's kind of what the movie was, are these little detours and these little grace notes."
 The decision to split the film was announced in July 2003.
+Tarantino saved most of the Bride's character development for the second film, saying he wanted to make her scary rather than sympathetic for Volume 1.
+Tarantino opted to have the scene of the Bride meeting the Crazy 88s in black and white to avoid an NC-17 rating.